RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/projects.md

 **Tools used**: R

 This project evaluated a new **loan review model** using an **A/B testing framework** within a consumer lending firm.
-By comparing **error rates (Type I and II)** between treatment (new model) and control (existing system) groups, the analysis showed that the new model significantly **reduced both false approvals and rejections**.
+By comparing **error rates (Type I and II)** between **treatment (new model) and control (existing system) groups**, the analysis showed that the new model significantly **reduced both false approvals and rejections**.
 The project also identifies areas for improving the experimental design like better group balancing and increasing sample size.
-It demonstrates practical use of hypothesis testing, experimental data analysis, and clear interpretation of results for business impact.
+It demonstrates practical use of **hypothesis testing, experimental data analysis, and clear interpretation of results for business impact.**

 **Files**:
 - [HTML Output](/assets/Treatment%20control%20testing/Code/Treatment%20control%20testing.html)